okkindel/GCCompiler/README.md

 Gębalang is a simple imperative programming language based on i have no idea what.
 Let me introduce a *a new georgus compiler* of this awesome language - **GCCompiler**.

-## Compile sources
+## Building

 Source files are located in `./compiler/src` directory.
-To compile the compiler by yourself you will need:
+To build the compiler by yourself you will need:

 | tool  | version |
 |-------|---------|